 Where to see them: Fernandina, Isabela, Santa Cruz, South Plaza, Baltra and Seymour islands.

 When to see them: They can be seen all year around.

 Threats: Introduced animals such as cats, dogs, pigs and rats cause decreases in land iguana populations due to competition for food and predation of eggs and juveniles.
 Whereas natural predators tend only to hunt iguanas under a year old (when they become too big to eat), cats have been shown to predate three or even four year old iguanas.

-Conservation actions: Wild dogs wiped out the last colonies of land iguanas on Santa Cruz in 1976, with the remaining 60 survivors being rescued by the Charles Darwin research station.
+Conservation actions: Wild dogs wiped out the last colonies of land iguanas on Santa Cruz in 1976, and the remaining 60 survivors were rescued by the Charles Darwin Research Station.
 A similar population crash on Isabela prompted a captive breeding program to be set up on Santa Cruz, which still continues today.
-This is being accompanied by a campaign to tighten restrictions and eradicate introduced species.
-The species is also being tightly monitored and their habitat conserved.
+In addition, we are supporting a project focussing on reintroducing land iguanas back to Santiago.

 Help us to protect Galapagos land iguanas by donating today!